 You can!
 Right now we have robust functionality that enables you to import your Figma components, styles and pages into Play.
 We will be adding in support for Sketch and XD as well.

 You will soon!
 This is a very big feature and one we are putting a lot of thought behind.
 We want this feature to be useful for both designers and engineers.

 Yes!
-We are rolling out the ability to integrate external JSON files into Play.
-We are targeting early 2021 for this feature.
+We will be rolling out the ability to integrate external JSON files into Play.

 You can!
 Right now you can upload your own photo assets via your phone.
 We also have integrations with Unsplash, Pexels and the Noun Project for stock photos, videos and SVGs respectively.
 Our users also have access to Play's Web Dashboard, where you can upload images, videos, SVGs and custom fonts.